profoundinventions/php-houdini/adding-new-methods-and-properties.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, methods and properties are added in *instance* context.
 This means
 you can only access them as instance methods, and not as static methods or properties.
-Also,

 You can specify autocompleting in one context or another using the ``useContext`` method, and
 then specifying which context with ``Context::isStatic()`` or ``Context::isInstance()``.